 Fixing BizTalk ENTSSO – Could not create SSOSQL.
 To fix the problem, reinstall SSO or try ‘regasm SSOSQL.dll’ from a Visual Studio command prompt.

+The Enterprise Single Sign-On (ENTSSO) service is the backbone of BizTalk Server security.
+When it fails, the entire BizTalk environment can grind to a halt.
 For some stupid reason, the Enterprise Single Sign-On Service stopped working in one of my BizTalk machines.
 When I tried to start it manually, I got this error in the event log:

 “Could not create SSOSQL.
 To fix the problem, reinstall SSO or try ‘regasm SSOSQL.dll’ from a Visual Studio command prompt.